MCP Server

 |---|---|---|

-get_task | Read | Full task detail by ID — includes blockedByIds |
+get_task | Read | Full task detail by ID — includes blockedByIds and version counter |

-list_ready_tasks | Read | Only unblocked, active tasks — use this instead of list_tasks to find work that can start now |
+list_ready_tasks | Read | Only unblocked, active tasks — use this to find work that can start now |

-search_tasks | Read | Full-text search across task cards |
+search_tasks | Read | Full-text search across task cards.
+Empty query returns all tasks. |

 create_task | Write | Create a task card in a column |